mui/material-ui/CONTRIBUTING.md

 #### ci/circleci: test_static

 Checks code format, and lints the repository.
 The log of the failed build should explain how to fix the issues.
-It runs also commands that generates and changes some files (like `yarn docs:api`), if the pipe fails you might need to run them locally and commit the changes.
+It also runs commands that generates or changes some files (like `yarn docs:api` for API documentation).
+If the CI job fails you might need to run them locally and commit the changes.

 #### ci/circleci: test_unit-1